 These are often compared to previous months or quarters, but this is unwise as there is so much volatility in the figures from period to period.
 The trend is the important statistic.

 Table 2.
-Reported road casualties by severity: Quarter 3(01 July to 30 September) 2015, Greater London
+Reported road casualties by severity: 2015, Greater London